zhenya-mamenko/closeable-tab/README.md

 # CloseableTab

-This component is a Vue 3 (Vuetify 3 based) closeable tab designed for use `v-tabs` component.
+This component is a Vue 3 (Vuetify 3 based) closeable tab designed for use with `v-tabs` component.

 ## Installation